 Employment Readiness (3/0/3 Hours) Identifies the roles of individuals and companies in the construction industry.
 Introduces trainees to critical thinking, problem-solving skills, interviewing skills, resume-writing, and computer systems and their industry applications.

 FCAW 201

 FCAW on Carbon Steel Structures (2/0/2 Hours) Describes and demonstrates making fillet welds and groove welds on structural members in all positions, both single pass and multi-pass.

-Prerequisite: GMFC 101 encountered in aluminum welds.
+Prerequisite: GMFC 101

 GMAW 201